-I joined Wake Forest University in February 2012 as a Financial Assistant.
+I joined Wake Forest University in February 2012 as a Financial Assistant and transitioned to Budget Analyst in July 2014.
 I am responsible for analyzing, forecasting, and reporting the financial results of Residence Life and Housing accounts.

 I received my Bachelor of Science degree in accounting from Elon University.
 Prior to coming to Wake Forest, I worked in public accounting for 6 ½ years.

 In my free time, I enjoy cooking, reading, and spending time with my family and friends.

 I am excited to be part of the Residence Life and Housing team!